crypto-com/thaler-docs/plan.md

 Each node's transaction data bootstrapping enclave may optionally open a port to listen on for data/key retrieval requests.
 The communication is similar to the one described in the transaction query enclave (TLS + enclave attestation), but is bi-directional:

-* if transacation data is to be requested: before establishing the connection, the missing data is computed outside of the enclave using a light client + [utreexo](https://dci.mit.edu/utreexo) (Merkle forest commitments to the UTXO set).
+* if transaction data is to be requested: before establishing the connection, the missing data is computed outside of the enclave using a light client + [utreexo](https://dci.mit.edu/utreexo) (Merkle forest commitments to the UTXO set).
 The transaction IDs to be retrieved are passed to the transaction data bootstrapping enclave
 * the requesting TDBE presents the client-side X.509 certificate with the IAS response payload in the v3 extension -- the responding TDBE verifies its content (response is OK and signed by IAS, the code is the same as the one it is executing, etc.) and vice versa.

 1) after establishing the TLS session, the requesting TDBE either sends a key retrieval or a data retrieval request